 Junger E07 Digital Dynamic EQ

 Even with the best analogue tools money can buy on hand, certain processes are best handled in the digital domain.
 The Weiss DS-1 is a very flexible and transparent de-esser, which can be used not only to tame the more obvious sibilant sounds but also to provide control over gnarly frequencies where a straight EQ cut would be too extreme, or to smooth out the top end by warming up spiky hi-hats and the like.

 The TC Electronic System 6000 on the other hand has so many functions that you could arguably master to good effect using it on its own.
 We particularly like George Massenburg’s “DesignWorks” EQ, which is a 5 band parametric equaliser that we use mostly to cut problem frequencies at very narrow bandwidths.
 It’s the surgeon’s knife in our arsenal.
 The famed MD3 and MD4 Dynamics packages are also here, providing M/S EQ, and three or five band multiband compression if needed.

-Most of our masters are recorded, compiled and edited on our SADiE 5 system running on the PCM8 platform.
+Most of our masters are compiled and edited on our SADiE 6 system from Prism Sound.
 Unlike some DAWs we find that the SADiE provides total transparency, and in particular when summing in-the-box it cannot be beaten for audio integrity.
 It is also a superb editor; very fast and intuitive to use, and in all our years of experience with this platform, delivering masters day in and day out, we have never had a single fault or glitch on a master.